 Why Cats Are So Obsessed With Tree Water in the First Place

 Now that we’ve covered the dangers, you’re probably wondering: why on earth would my cat choose gross tree water over their perfectly clean bowl?
-It seems bizarre, but there are actually some fascinating reasons behind this peculiar behavior.

 Some cats also prefer cooler water, and tree stands tend to stay chillier than room-temperature water bowls.
 If your cat seems particularly drawn to cold water, you might notice they also enjoy drinking from places like the toilet or sink, which tend to have cooler temperatures.

-The location matters more than you might think.
 Christmas trees are often placed in living rooms or other high-traffic areas where the family spends most of their time.
 Your cat might simply prefer drinking water where the action is, rather than trekking to their bowl in the kitchen or bathroom.
 It’s the feline equivalent of grabbing a drink from the coffee table instead of walking to the fridge.

 Proven Strategies to Keep Your Cat Away From Tree Water